 “Nothing that we perceive is finally, absolutely so.”
 Ajahn Sucitto

 Interspersed with the chocolates and ice cream, the picnics and swimming and baseball, our very same father would, from time to unpredictable time, have passionate and often violent outbursts of rage, followed by arctic silences that could last for days.
-Each of us, terrified, would retreat into frozen isolation, brokenness, and our own unique and reactive versions of that same rage.
+Each of us, terrified, would endure assault and then retreat into frozen isolation, brokenness, and our own unique and reactive versions of that same rage.

 These early experiences from infancy onward, laid down patterns of perception and story, interpretation of self and other that began to program the functioning of my body, my images, dreams and language, my mental thoughts and emotions and my social expectations and relationships.
 My developing brain insisted on knowing: was our father an ally who could offer guidance and refuge?
 Or was he – were all adults – unpredictable and menacing beings from whom I should steer clear?